-To help you to get the most out of your yoga practice – whether in a live class, on YouTube or in a one to one session – please take a little time to read these guidelines that I have put together for you.
+To help you to get the most out of your yoga practice – whether in person, live stream or a pre-recorded class on YouTube – please take a little time to read these tips for new yogis that I have put together for you.
 By doing so, you will feel informed and well-prepared for class.

 Is yoga for you?

 Firstly, if you are on the fence about whether or not yoga is right for you, let me assure you that it is!
 Yoga isn’t just for gymnasts, the super bendy or hippies!
 Although, if you fall into any of those categories you are more than welcome too!